andreas-ka/explore-sthlm-react-frontend/README.md

 ### Tools

-- Git: A distributed version control system used for tracking changes in the project's source code.
+- Git: A distributed version control system tracking project source code changes.

-- GitHub: A web-based hosting service for version control repositories, used for storing and managing the project's source code.
+- GitHub: A web-based hosting service for version control repositories for storing and managing the project's source code.

 - Gitpod: An online integrated development environment (IDE) used for developing and testing the Recipe Collective project.

 - Heroku: A cloud platform that enables deployment and hosting of web applications.
 Heroku was used for deploying the Recipe Collective project to a live server.

-- Balsamiq: A wireframing tool used for creating mockups and prototypes of the Recipe Collective website.
+- Balsamiq: A wireframing tool for creating mockups and prototypes of the Recipe Collective website.

 - Lucidchart: Lucidchart is a web-based diagramming tool that offers a wide range of diagramming capabilities, including ER diagrams.
-It provides an intuitive interface and collaboration features, making it suitable for both individual and team use.
+It provides an intuitive interface and collaboration features, making it suitable for individual and team use.

 - Google Fonts: A collection of free and open-source fonts used for typography on the Recipe Collective website.